Radiology Research Scholar Visiting Program

 Florian J. Fintelmann, MD

 Massachusetts General Hospital is the main teaching hospital of Harvard Medical School located in Boston, Massachusetts.
-The Mass General Department of Radiology is one of the world’s largest hospital-based imaging research facilities.
-We provide numerous and diverse opportunities for clinical and translational research.
-Our clinical practice includes all aspects of imaging and image-guided interventions spread across 11 clinical divisions: abdominal imaging, breast imaging, cardiovascular imaging, emergency imaging, neurointerventional imaging, interventional radiology, musculoskeletal imaging, neuroradiology, nuclear medicine and molecular imaging, pediatric imaging and thoracic imaging and intervention.
-In addition to clinical research, there are opportunities to engage in basic science and translational research at one of our affiliated laboratories.
+The Mass General Department of Radiology is one of the world’s largest hospital-based imaging research facilities and provides numerous and diverse opportunities for clinical and translational research.
+Our clinical practice includes all aspects of imaging and image-guided interventions spread across 11 clinical divisions: abdominal imaging, breast imaging, cardiovascular imaging, emergency imaging, neurointerventional imaging, interventional radiology, musculoskeletal imaging and intervention, neuroradiology, nuclear medicine and molecular imaging, pediatric imaging and thoracic imaging and intervention.
+In addition to clinical and translational research, there are opportunities to engage in basic science research at one of our affiliated laboratories.

-- Independent funding to cover expenses for 12 months in the Boston area (USD $31,500/year)
+- Independent funding to cover expenses for 12 months in the Boston area (currently USD $31,500/year for a J1 visa)

 - Prior research experience and statistical analysis skills preferred